 Design Graphics in Year 8 is an elective subject that runs for one double session per week for a semester.
-Students will gain skills in using Adobe Photoshop and Illustrator to create designs for posters, stickers and icons.
+Students will gain skills in using Adobe Photoshop and other digital programs to create designs for posters, stickers and icons.
 Students will develop and apply the elements and principles of design, exploring a variety of techniques and processes to refine their designs including hand rendering, concept collage, brainstorm techniques and word associations.

 Design Graphics in Year 9 is an elective subject that runs for one double session per week for the duration of the year.
-Students will gain skills in using Adobe Photoshop and Illustrator to enter design competitions and produce designs that will be used throughout the school.
-They will have the opportunity to enter the national Google design competition, create designs for zipper pulls, banners, characters, CD covers and movie posters.
+Students will gain skills in using Adobe Photoshop and other digital programs to enter design competitions and produce designs that can be used throughout the school.
+They will have the opportunity to learn the critical skills needed to engage diverse audiences and create unique designs for banners, characters, CD covers and movie posters.
+This year group will have the unique opportunity to design the D&M poster and advertising for the lower school Drama and Music presentation.
+The student chosen will have their work displayed school wide as well as to the public.
 Students will explore the role and function of a graphic designer and respond and reflect on their own work.
-Students will expand on their ability to develop and apply the elements and principles of design, exploring a more complex techniques and processes to refine their designs including hand rendering, concept collage, brainstorm techniques, creative processes and word associations.
+Students will expand on their ability to develop and apply the elements and principles of design, exploring a more complex techniques and processes to refine their designs including hand rendering, concept collage, brainstorm techniques, creative processes, and engagement tactics.

 Design Graphics in Year 10 is an elective subject that runs for one double session per week for the duration of the year.
-In this course students will gain a higher range of skills in using Adobe Photoshop, Illustrator and InDesign to enter design competitions and produce designs that will be used throughout the school such as event designs and product packaging designs.
+In this course students will gain a higher range of skills in using Adobe Photoshop and InDesign to produce designs that will be used throughout the school such as event designs and product packaging designs.
 Students will expand on their ability to develop and apply the elements and principles of design with increasing complexity, exploring advanced techniques and processes to refine their designs including hand rendering, concept collage, brainstorm techniques, creative processes, word associations and communication strategies.
+This Design Graphics cohort will be in charge of designing the MMADDD advertising package, a whole school event that attracts the wider public into our school and showcases Music, Media, Arts, Drama, Design and Dance.